Simon Eaddy: Early career

-Eaddy began his football in New Plymouth, playing for Spotswood College and Moturoa AFC from 1985 to 1990.
+Eaddy began his football career in New Plymouth, playing for Spotswood College and Moturoa AFC from 1985 to 1990.

 Eaddy's professional career began in the Australian National Soccer League with Football Kingz FC in 1999 as a backup for Jason Batty.
 He would re-sign with the club the following season.
 Throughout his tenure with the Kingz FC, he was selected to the league's all-star team for the 2000, 2001, and 2002 seasons.
-In 2001, he returned to New Zealand to play in the 2001 Chatham Cup final with University-Mount Wellington where he assisted the club in defeating Central United.
+In 2001, he returned to New Zealand to play in the 2001 Chatham Cup final with University-Mount Wellington, where he assisted the club in defeating Central United.

 Canada

 In the summer of 2003, he played abroad in the Canadian Professional Soccer League with the Ottawa Wizards and was also named the club's captain.
 He would record his first clean sheet for the club on 6 July 2003, against Laval Dynamites.
-Throughout his stint with Ottawa, he helped the club achieve a perfect season which clinched the Eastern Conference title.
+Throughout his stint with Ottawa, he helped the club achieve a perfect season, which clinched the Eastern Conference title.
 However, the club opted out of the postseason tournament as the team's owner was embroiled in a dispute with the league's executive committee.
 Following a successful regular season, Eaddy was named the league's top goalkeeper.

 New Zealand

 In 2004, he returned to his native New Zealand to play in the country's top league with Waitakere United.
-The club would finish second in the division and Eaddy was named as the club's players' player.
+The club would finish second in the division, and Eaddy was named as the club's player's player.
 He re-signed with Waitakere the following season.
 In his debut season with Waitakere, he would appear in the 2007 OFC Champions League.
 Waitakere would win the continental tournament after defeating Fijian side Ba F.C.
 He would compete once again in the champions league with Waitakere during the 2007-08 edition.

-In 2009, league rivals Auckland City qualified for the 2009 FIFA Club World Cup, and in preparation for the tournament he was signed by the club.
+In 2009, league rivals Auckland City qualified for the 2009 FIFA Club World Cup, and in preparation for the tournament, he was signed by the club.